 Shop around, as each bank charges different fees and offers different services.
 The bank will require your business name, your business EIN, and all registered managers or members of the company to be either present or able to go into a branch closest to them to sign the paperwork.

 Create a professional website

-You can hire a website designer to create the page for you for a few thousand dollars, or if you feel like you're a quick learner or tech-savvy, you can tackle creating your own website.
-There are several free drag and drop website tools available to help people with zero website design background create their own site for free or at a low cost.
+You can hire a website designer to create the page for you for a few thousand dollars, or if you're tech-savvy or feel like you're a quick learner, you can tackle creating your own website.
+There are several free drag-and-drop website tools available to help people without website design backgrounds create their own site for free or at a low cost.

 Get a business phone number and email address

-It's also a good idea to register your business on Google, especially if you offer professional real estate services for a specific market — although this isn't required if you plan to invest nationwide or if being found in Google maps won't help you bring in new clients.
+It's also a good idea to register your business on Google, especially if you offer professional real estate services for a specific market -- although this isn't required if you plan to invest nationwide or if being found on Google Maps won't help you bring in new clients.

 Organize and nurture leads

 It's also important to note that it's unlikely you'll convert your client on the first touch or interaction.
 Most sales take multiple interactions to become a sale.
 Don't give up on a lead if it doesn't convert right away.
-Continue to follow up, send more marketing emails, calls, or mail over time.
+Continue to follow up, send more marketing emails or mail, and make more calls over time.